LPG (liquefied petroleum gas)

 energy they waste to the open air).
 Tiny LPG canisters are also widely used in

-The rest of the LPG people use (the other 50 percent) is split roughly equally
+The rest of the LPG people use (the other 50 percent) is split between cars,

-between cars and industrial uses (such as gas burners on construction sites).
+industrial, agricultural, and commercial uses (such as gas burners on construction sites).

 Although LPG provides less than 2 percent of the total energy people use,